maxarmin/Idagio-DL/README.md

 # Idagio-DL
 Tool written in Python to download streamable tracks from IDAGIO.
 Beta build.
-Missing CLI support etc. I'll push out more builds in the future.
+Missing CLI support, rough code etc. More builds coming soon.

 You may use my wrapper, idapy, in your own projects.
 If you need to get in touch: Sorrow#5631, [Reddit](https://www.reddit.com/user/Sorrow446)

 # Disclaimer